 An employee who bumps into a position will serve a trial period of twenty (20) working days.
-In the event the employee proves unsatisfactory in the position or the position proves unsatisfactory to the employee during the trial period, he/she may return to his/her original position if available or be afforded another bump.
+In the event the employee proves unsatisfactory in the position or the position proves unsatisfactory to the employee during the trial period, they may return to their original position if available or be afforded another bump.